 What is a full pedestal basin?

 A full pedestal basin is the most common type of basin found in homes throughout the UK.
 The basin is attached to the wall and sat on top of a pedestal, which is where it gets its name.
 The pedestal offers support and helps to hide unsightly plumbing.
+The best bathrooms tend to have a basin that matches the rest of the suite.

 Before you do anything